chaotic-cx/chaotic-manager/README.md

 - The above setup assumes the docker-compose.yml to be present in `var/awesome-repo`.
 - The `SHARED_PATH` variable needs to match the directory mapped to `/shared` inside the container.
-- `DATABASE_HOST` can in theory be any other host, but can be set to `host.docker.internal` in case the Redis instance runs on the Docker host.
+- `DATABASE_HOST` can, in theory, be any other host, but can be set to `host.docker.internal` in case the Redis instance runs on the Docker host.
 - The Docker socket needs to be mounted as the builder instance will use it to spin up build container instances.
 - `/app/sshkey` is assumed to be the private SSH key used for pushing finished package builds to the manager instance's landing zone.
-- `BUILDER_TIMEOUT` only needs to be set in case it is a slower build machine which does not finish heaver tasks in one hour.
+- `BUILDER_TIMEOUT` only needs to be set in case it is a slower-build machine that does not finish heavy tasks in one hour.
-- As many instances of this container can be added the setup as wanted.
-Each of them will allow processing another build at the same time in total.
+- As many instances of this container can be added to the setup as wanted.
+Each of them will allow the processing of another build at the same time in total.

 ### Features